Saketh1205/SOC_2023-Drowsiness-detection-system/README.md

 Learned about Convolutional Neural Network (CNN).

-Did some mini project of MNIST data classification for practice.
+Did some mini tasks like MNIST data classification.

 Week_4 :-